 Recognition and management of endangered species

 Restoration ecology

 Ecosystem conservation

 Ecological economics

 Environmental ethics

 Value of Biodiversity

 Design of Nature Reserves

 Minimum viable population size

 Genetic bottlenecks

 Population viability analysis

 Sensitivity analyses of Leslie matrices

-Here is a short list of some things conservation biologists are concerned with - they design nature reserves, identify endangered species, help to prevent creatures that are teetering on the edge of extinction from going extinct, and all sorts of other things.
-And this is well funded in large parts of the world - but I don't consider this to be ecology - it is applied ecology.
-It's not reading the vanishing book, it's aimed at trying to save what little is left.
+Here is a short list of some things conservation biologists are concerned with -- they design nature reserves, identify endangered species, help to prevent plants and animals that are teetering on the edge of extinction from going extinct, and all sorts of other things.
+And this is well funded in large parts of the world -- but this is not basic ecology -- it is applied ecology.
+It's not reading the vanishing book, it's simply aimed at trying to save what little is left.
 Money has to be spent on that.
+Nature reserves are only temporary holding places, as witnessed by the continuing onslaught by big oil on the Arctic National Wildlife Refuge.

 When I was a little boy I spent hours and hours looking through "Audubon's Birds of the World."
-I remember looking at the photograph of the last passenger pigeon - she died in a Cincinnati zoo in 1914.
-And as a little boy I couldn't believe it, because I read the text - it said the sky was blackened with billions of these birds flying over.
-And then I read further and found out that humans and their greed went up to their nests and clubbed the babies and pickled them and shipped them off to Europe to be eaten as squabs.
-They did this for a few seasons and managed to stop reproduction of this species and effectively drive it extinct in just a very short time - a few years.
+I remember looking at the photograph of the last Passenger Pigeon -- she died in a Cincinnati zoo in 1914.
+And as a little boy I couldn't believe it, because I read the text -- it said the sky was blackened with millions of these birds flying over.
+And then I read further and found out that humans in their greed went up to their nests and clubbed the babies and pickled them and shipped them off to Europe to be eaten as squabs.
+They did this for a few seasons and managed to stop reproduction of this species and effectively drive it extinct in a very short time -- a few years.
 Extinction is forever.